Join the CBA & Get Ready for Your Life as a Lawyer

 Student Debt Relief Programs and Resources

-Student debt hasn’t made the recession easier for lawyers who are still paying down the steep price of their educations.
-And while student debt is especially hard to get rid of, there are a couple of recent programs that could help, depending on your circumstances.
+Student debt is especially hard to get rid of.
+There are a couple of programs that could help, depending on your circumstances.

 College Cost Reduction and Access Act — Public Service Loan Forgiveness